History of the Jews in Russia: Modern-day Russia

-After the passage of some anti-gay laws in Russia in 2013 and the incident with the "Pussy-riot" band in 2012 causing a growing criticism on the subject inside and outside Russia a number of verbal antisemitic attacks were made against Russian gay activists by extremist activists and antisemitic writers such as Israel Shamir who viewed the "Pussy-riot" incident as the war of Judaism on the Christian Orthodox church.
+After the passage of some anti-gay laws in Russia in 2013 and the incident with the "Pussy Riot" band in 2012 causing a growing criticism on the subject inside and outside Russia a number of verbal antisemitic attacks were made against Russian gay activists by extremist activists and antisemitic writers such as Israel Shamir who viewed the "Pussy Riot" incident as the war of Judaism on the Christian Orthodox church.

 The contemporary Jewish population of Russia is shrinking due to small family sizes, and high rates of assimilation and intermarriage.
 This shrinkage has been slowed by some Russian-Jewish emigrants having returned from abroad, especially from Germany.
 The great majority of up to 90% of children born to a Jewish parent are the offspring of mixed marriages, and most Jews have only one or two children.

 The EuroStars young adults program provides Jewish learning and social activities in 32 cities across Russia.
 Some have described a 'renaissance' in the Jewish community inside Russia since the beginning of the 21st century.

 The Chief Rabbi of Russia, Rabbi Berel Lazar, spoke out against the Russian invasion of Ukraine, called Russia to withdraw and for an end to the war, and offered to mediate.
 The Chief Rabbi of Moscow, Pinchas Goldschmidt, left Russia after he refused a request from state officials to publicly support the Russian invasion of Ukraine.
 On 30 June 2023, Goldschmidt was designated in Russia as a foreign agent.

+The repression of opposition to the Russian invasion of Ukraine, including under Russia's war censorship laws, has also affected Russian Jews and Russians of Jewish descent.
+Among those who have faced prosecution, imprisonment or other forms of state repression are Lev Shlosberg, Yevgeny Roizman, Maxim Katz, Dmitry Bykov and Boris Akunin.
+Others, including Maxim Galkin, Leonid Gozman and Andrey Makarevich, left Russia following their opposition to the invasion and were subsequently designated as "foreign agents".
+These cases concerned their political views and opposition to the war rather than their Jewish background.